top of page

 Think of Daoism, Confucianism, and Buddhism as different branches of this core teaching.
 They all share the same roots, but each has its own unique way of understanding and practicing these ideas.

 Over the years, many great thinkers have added their own insights to this philosophy.
-Laozi, Confucius, Mencius, Buddha, the Sixth Patriarch, and Bodhidharma are just a few examples.
-Each of them has offered different ways to overcome the limitations of the human mind and connect with the awakened mind.
-Their teachings are written in classic texts that have helped people understand Eastern philosophy for centuries.
-Here are some examples:
+Laozi, Confucius, Mencius, the Buddha, the Sixth Patriarch, and Bodhidharma are just a few examples.
+Each of them offered unique ways to overcome the limitations of the human mind and connect with the awakened mind.

 Dao De Jing (道德經), Scripture of Dao and Virtues,